alonrbar/redux-classic/docs/index.md

      */
     name?: string;
     /**
-     * By default each component is assigned (with some optimizations) with it's
+     * By default each module is assigned (with some optimizations) with it's
      * relevant sub state on each store change.
 Set this to false to disable
      * this updating process.
 The store's state will still be updated as usual
      * and can always be retrieved using store.getState().